Student Rating of Faculty (SRF)

 Handbook.
 Click here for SRF guidelines.

-combinations not rated in the fall are evaluated in spring or summer terms.
+clinical, co-op, exchange, and student teaching.
 The Office of Planning, Evaluation, and Institutional Research (OPEIR) administers the course evaluations using online survey software.
 The application

 used by UTC, SurveyDig, was selected because of its compatibility with the University’s Banner student information